kauri-io/Content/java/manage-accounts.md

 #### 7. Wait for the transaction to be mined.

-As explained previously, when the signed transaction is propagated to the network, depending on many factors (gas price, network congestion) it can take some time to see the transaction mined and added to the last block.
+As explained before, when the signed transaction is propagated to the network, depending on many factors (gas price, network congestion) it can take some time to see the transaction mined and added to the last block.

 That's why the following code consists of a simple loop to verify every 3 seconds if the transaction is mined by calling the method `web3.ethGetTransactionReceipt(<txhash>).send()`.